 Churrasco earned the Special International Award.
 This South American dish, particularly popular in Brazil, is made by skewering meat such as beef which is then seasoned with rock salt and thoroughly cooked.
 Up until now, only certain specialty shops served the delicacy but partially due to the Olympics in Rio de Janeiro, it can now be found on more restaurant menus throughout the country.

-Looking Back on Three Years of Dish of the Year ®
+Looking Back on Past Dishes of the Year®

 The concept of Dish of the Year is to choose the one dish that represents the last year the most, in regards to contemporary food culture.
 The event was born in 2014 and thus, two dishes have been chosen as Japan’s most representative contemporary dishes in the last two years.
 Let’s take a look at them.